7, Lok Kalyan Marg

-The entire Lok Kalyan Marg, which lies right across the road, is closed to the public.
-Rajiv Gandhi was the first Prime Minister to reside at the erstwhile 7 Race Course Road, in 1984.
+The entire Lok Kalyan Marg is closed to the public.
+Rajiv Gandhi was the first Prime Minister to reside at the former 7 Race Course Road in 1984.
 It does not house the Prime Minister's Office (PMO), which is located in the South Block of the Secretariat Building, on Raisina Hill nearby in New Delhi, where the Cabinet Secretariat functions.
-The nearest Delhi Metro station is Lok Kalyan Marg metro station.
-When a new Prime Minister is nominated his/her original house is for the time being given a security detail and the new office holder is then advised to move in the 7, LKM at the earliest possible date.
+The nearest metro station is Lok Kalyan Marg metro station.
+When a new Prime Minister is nominated, their original house is given a security detail and the new office holder is then advised to move in the 7, Lok Kalyan Marg at the earliest possible date.